cloudtoid/gateway-core/README.md

 > IP V6 addresses are quoted and enclosed in square brackets.

 GatewayCore uses the `Forwarded` header by default and replaces all inbound `X-Forwarded-*` headers.
-You can use `useXForwarded` to reverse this behavior and to prefer `X-Forwarded-*` headers instead:
+You can enable `useXForwarded` to reverse this behavior and prefer `X-Forwarded-*` headers instead:

 ```json
 {